camaroandre/Final-project/README.md

 # Final-project
-group: camaro, william, louis, stewart
+Group: Camaro, William, Louis, Stewart

 YOUTUBE TUTORIALS WE USED: https://www.youtube.com/watch?v=biI9OFH6Nmg https://youtu.be/zNkMyssLsIc
- also ms's video and dastan lionez help if we have questions
+ also Ms's video and Dastan Lionez from 8G help if we have any questions.

+Credits:
+Welcome page Camaro, Intro page Camaro
+Main page: William and Stewart
-credits: welcome page camaro, intro page camaro main page: william and stewart the button that leads intro page to main page: louis
+The button that leads into page to main page, Louis